vicinityh2020/vicinity-semantic-platform/docs/SERVICES.md

 This triples are loaded into the graph, which enables to easily access all parts of semantic representation.

+Once JSON is translated into triples, all inferences provided by VICINITY ontology are available, so the individual semantic description takes the full advance of the whole semantic model (inheritance, transitivity, (a)symetricity, whatever is provided by ontology).

 ### Validation

 The part of IoT object population is the strong validation, consisting of: